starwavelin/collaborative-codepad/README.md

 2. User views a problem's details
 3. User adds a new problem
 4. User toggles between navigations on top nav bar to route to pages
+5. System provides an editing panel on each problem detail page
+6. Multiple users simultaneously edits a problem
+7. User submits a solution to a problem and System outputs the result

 ### Design Diagram
 ##### Architectural Overview